 #4 – Mechelen, Belgium

 The whole region of Flanders in Belgium is a great place for some European weekend trips.
 Recently, I’ve discovered one of it’s hidden gems – Mechelen.
-Being once a capital of the Low Countries, it’s filled with culture and history.
+Being once the capital of the Low Countries, it’s filled with culture and history.

-Start your cultural weekend by climbing the St. Rumbold’s Tower and enjoy the panoramic view on the town and its surroundings.
+Start your cultural weekend by climbing the St. Rumbold’s Tower and enjoy the panoramic view of the town and its surroundings.
 Take a stroll then around its main square and explore its Town Hall and different gables on houses there.
-Learn more about its important role in history at the Hof van Busleyden Museum.
+Learn more about its essential role in history at the Hof van Busleyden Museum.
 And finish your visit by taking a walk around the Large Beguinage, with houses that are under the UNESCO’s protection.

-*How to get there: Mechelen is located right between Brussels and Antwerp and you can easily reach it by a train from any of these cities.
+*How to get there: Mechelen is located right between Brussels and Antwerp, and you can easily reach it by a train from any of these cities.

 *Read more about this Europe weekend trip: Weekend in Mechelen